 Ralph C. Derrickson became a member of the Board in July 2004.
 Mr. Derrickson has more than 27 years of technology management experience in a wide range of settings including start-up, interim management, and restructuring situations.
 Currently Mr. Derrickson is President, CEO and a director of Carena, Inc., a medical care company.
 Prior to joining Carena, Inc., Mr. Derrickson was managing director of venture investments at Vulcan Inc., an investment management firm headquartered in Seattle, Washington, from October 2001 to July 2004.
 Mr. Derrickson is a founding partner of Watershed Capital, an early-stage venture capital firm, and is the managing member of RCollins Group, LLC, a management advisory firm.
 He previously served as a board member of Metricom, Inc., a publicly traded company, from April 1997 to November 2001, and as Interim CEO of Metricom from February 2001 to August 2001.
 He served as vice president of product development at Starwave Corporation, one of the pioneers of the Internet.
 Earlier, Mr. Derrickson held senior management positions at NeXT Computer, Inc. and Sun Microsystems, Inc. He has served on the boards of numerous start-up technology companies.
 Mr. Derrickson is a lecturer at the Michael G. Foster School of Business at the University of Washington, and serves on the Executive Advisory Board of the Center for Entrepreneurship and Innovation at the University of Washington.
 Mr. Derrickson also serves on the Board of Trustees of The Island School on Bainbridge Island, Washington, and he is a member of the President’s Circle of the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine.
 Mr. Derrickson holds a bachelor’s degree in systems software from the Rochester Institute of Technology.

-James R. Kackley was elected Non Executive Chairman of the Board in November 2011.
+James R. Kackley was elected Lead Director in February 2017.
+He previously served as Non Executive Chairman of the Board from November 2011 to February 2017.
 He is currently the Non-Executive Chairman of Orion Energy Systems, Inc., the leading innovator in power technology, having served as its President and Chief Operating Officer in 2009 and 2010 and as a director since 2005.
 Prior to Orion he served as Managing Partner and Chief Financial Officer of Andersen Worldwide SC.
 Mr. Kackley spent more than three decades at Arthur Andersen LLP and Andersen Worldwide.
 He served as a partner in both the U.S. and Worldwide firms from 1974.
 He served as an Adjunct Professor at the Kellstadt School of Management at DePaul University from 1999 to 2002.
 He has been a director of Herman Miller Inc. since 2003 and served as a director of PepsiAmericas Inc. from December 2004 to February 2010 and Ryerson Inc from February to October 2007.
 Mr. Kackley is also involved in numerous civic and charitable organizations.
 He currently serves as a Life Trustee of Northwestern University and the Museum of Science and Industry (Chicago).

 David S. Lundeen became a member of the Board in April 1998.
 Mr. Lundeen has been providing services as an independent business consultant since 2002.
 He is currently a director at Parago, Inc., a reward programs and customer incentive solutions provider, a position he has held since 1999.
 From March 1999 through 2002, Mr. Lundeen was a partner with Watershed Capital, a private equity firm based in Mountain View, California.
 From June 1997 to February 1999, Mr. Lundeen was self-employed, managed his personal investments, and acted as a consultant and advisor to various businesses.
 From June 1995 to June 1997, he served as the Chief Financial Officer and Chief Operating Officer of BSG Corporation.
 From January 1990 until June 1995, Mr. Lundeen served as President of Blockbuster Technology and as Vice President of Finance of Blockbuster Entertainment Corporation.
 Prior to that time, Mr. Lundeen was an investment banker with Drexel Burnham Lambert in New York City.
 Mr. Lundeen received a B.S. in Engineering from the University of Michigan in 1984 and a M.B.A. from the University of Chicago in 1988.